 Understanding the Barriers to Diversifying CMU Faculty and Recommendations for Improving Diversity: A Focus on Under-Represented Minority and Female Faculty, a 2018 report by Drs.
 Linda Babcock (Dietrich Professor, Social and Decision Sciences Department Head) and Rosalind Chow (Tepper Professor)

 Cancel classes for the 2020 election, a petition to "ensure that [CMU's] student, faculty and administrative bodies need not make the choice between academic life and casting a vote on November 3rd."
 [Update 10/15: In a community email from Provost Garrett, CMU declined to cancel classes.
 "After consulting with our deans and academic leadership, we have decided not to cancel classes.
 However, our expectation is that maximum flexibility be extended to students, faculty and staff on Election Day, including cancelling non-election related events and assuring that no academic deadlines fall on the day."]

 CMU 'bent over backwards': A maskless Grenell spreads misinformation, an article in The Tartan about pushback against Grenell's recent behavior.
-Previous coverage in The Tartan includes two different articles on his involvment with events in IPS, two distinct editorials questioning the morality of his hiring, as well as previous reporting on the CMU community's reaction to his controversial hire.
+Previous coverage in The Tartan includes two different articles on his involvment with events in IPS, three distinct editorials questioning his hiring and administration's lack of action, as well as previous reporting on the CMU community's reaction to his controversial hire.